How to Follow the Proper Cleanroom Gowning Sequence: The Step‑by‑Step Method That Protects Your Process

 10. Apply Outer Gloves

 Wear a second pair of gloves over the sleeves of the coverall.
-Ensure the glove cuff creates a tight seal around the wrist.
+Ensure the glove cuff creates a tight seal around the wrist — gaps at the wrist are one of the most common gowning deficiencies found during audits.

 11. Perform a Final Self-Check